zzzprojects/Eval-Expression.NET/docs/pages/api/eval-execute.md

 Even with this optimization, if you have to evaluate multiple times the same expression, by example in a for loop, we highly recommend you to use directly the delegate returning from the Compile method instead.

-## Execute and return a specific type
+## Execute and return a strongly typed result
-You can return the result as a specific type if you know it:
+You can return the result as a strongly typed type if you know it:

 - Eval.Execute&lt;TResult&gt;(string code)
 - Eval.Execute&lt;TResult&gt;(string code, object parameters)